Loesgar/mvsr/README.md

 ## Overview

-This library enables segmented regression (also referred to as piecewise regression or min-$\epsilon$ segmented regression).
+This library enables segmented regression (also referred to as piecewise regression or min-ε regression).
 It generates a segmented regression function, based on models and input samples.
 The input samples consist of (typically noise-free) independent variables (x) and noisy, dependent variables (y).